-An LPD printer requires 3 parameters:
+An LPD printer requires three parameters:

-- an IP address (the AX3000's IP address), - an identifier for the auxiliary port (character string), - an optional filter to pre-process the file before printing (but generally this processing is done at the operating system level).
+- an IP address (the AX3000's IP address) or FQDN name if DHCP/DNS is used, - an identifier for the auxiliary port (character string), - an optional filter to pre-process the file before printing (but generally this processing is done at the operating system level).

-To set the LPD service on an auxiliary port, select the [Configuration]→[Aux.
-Ports]→[xxx] dialog and enter the following parameters:
+To set the LPD service on an port, select the [Configuration]-[Ports]-[xxx]-[yyy] dialog and enter the following parameters:

-- Associated Service: select lpd. - Net Service Parameters: press <Space> to access the following dialog box:
+- Service: select lpd. - Parameters: press <Space> to access the following dialog box:

 - Printer Port Name: this is the port identifier.
-Sometimes the same name is used for the printer at the operating system level. - NL=CR+NL Filter: The line feed character 0x0A can be mapped to carriage return + line feed 0x0D 0x0A, - Enhanced parameters: see Appendix A.8.2, - Pre-print String: character string sent before the printing. - Post-print String: character string sent after an the printing (for example "\0C" is a form feed)
+Sometimes the same name is used for the printer at the operating system level.

+- NL=CR+NL Filter: The line feed character 0x0A can be mapped to carriage return + line feed 0x0D 0x0A, - Enhanced parameters: see Appendix A.9.3, - Pre-print String: character string sent before the print job. - Post-print String: character string sent after the print job (for example "\OC" is a form feed)

-Note: if the auxiliary port used for printing is a serial port, set the 'Printer' operating mode.
+Note: if a serial port is used for printing, set the operating mode to 'Printer'.